Dialpad LogoDialpad Logo Icon

 Share

-Do you need a new call center… Or a contact center?
+Do you need a new call centre… Or a contact centre?

-Before we go any further, let’s clear up this common misconception.
+Before we go any further talking about how to set up a call centre, let’s clear up this common misconception.

-A call center is not a contact center—and there are definitely some nuances between a contact center versus a call center business.
+A call centre is not a contact centre—and there are definitely some nuances between a contact centre versus a call centre business.

-While some people use these terms interchangeably and while they do have a lot in common, contact center and call center services are two different beasts.
+While some people use these terms interchangeably and while they do have a lot in common, contact centre and call centre services are two different beasts.

-A call center usually deals only with inbound and/or outbound phone calls.
+A call centre usually deals only with inbound and/or outbound phone calls.

-A contact center, on the other hand, goes beyond phone calls and covers multiple communication channels.
-And that’s essential in this day and age, because customers expect convenience, flexibility, and the ability to choose their preferred mode of communication.
+A contact centre, on the other hand, goes beyond phone calls and covers multiple communication channels.
+And that’s essential in this day and age because customers expect convenience, flexibility, and the ability to choose their preferred mode of communication.

-The most common modes of communication that a contact center might cover:
+The most common modes of communication that a contact centre might cover:

 • Text messages (SMS & MMS)